Biden offers logistics support to ease formula shortage

 Only after several more illnesses were reported did the FDA return to the plant in January, this time finding a history of bacterial contamination in several parts of the plant.
 Abbott then shut down the facility and recalled several powdered formulas in mid-February.

-Congresswoman Rosa DeLauro reported last month that a whistleblower had contacted the FDA in October about unsafe conditions and practices at the plant, including falsifying plant records and failing to properly test formula for contamination.
+Rep. Rosa DeLauro, D-Conn., reported last month that a whistleblower had contacted the FDA in October about unsafe conditions and practices at the plant, including falsifying plant records and failing to properly test formula for contamination.

 She and other lawmakers are set to question FDA Commissioner Califf about that issue and others at a hearing scheduled for Thursday.